Fraud Awareness Events

 What does VS do?

-• Signpost to other agencies, where appropriate.
+• Signpost to other agencies if needed.

 Will VS help investigate my BOIUK fraud case?